 I am Prince Pal working as a Creative Head and UX strategist at Think360 Studio.
-In the beginning of the 2015, i wrote an articles about Web design and development trends in 2015.
+At the beginning of 2015, i wrote an article about Web design and development trends in 2015.
 Here i am Talking about websites and the race to be a notch above follows.
 The designers aim to give you all the web crunch so as to provide an experience that is just ahead of the curve.
 With the extraordinary design elements and layout patterns, the products are bound to be in the first row and cut above the ongoing type.
 Helping you to gear up for the lead, here are some of the best trends in design and layout that will surely provide a bleeding edge:

 UX Design will rule in 2016